PX4/PX4-user_guide/en/ros/ros2_comm.md

   For example, you could use different default namespaces or use a custom package to store the message definitions.
   :::

-## Customizing the topic namespace
+## Customizing the Topic Namespace

 Custom topic namespaces can be applied at build time (changing [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml)) or at runtime (useful for multi vehicle operations):